DavidZajicek/holbertonschool-shell/io_redirections_and_filters/README.md

 4-lastlines - display the last 10 lines of /etc/passwd
 5-firstlines - display the first 10 lines of /etc/passwd
-6-third_line - display the third line of the file iacta
+6-third_line - display the third line of the file iacta 7-file - create a file with a specific name and contents